-4.1 The demand curve shifts to the left from $D_1$ to $D_2$ by 30 percent, which is the distance between $Q_0$ and $Q_4$ .
-For supply curve $S_1$ , the price drops from $p_0$ to $p_1$ , a change less than 30 percent.
-For a steeper supply curve $S_2$ , the price decreases to $p_2$ , a larger decrease, yet still smaller than 30 percent.
+- 4.1 The supply shock is unusually good luck, or an unexpected increase in the number of lobsters in the ocean.
+The supply curve shifts to the rights, and thus the price falls. - 4.2 The demand curve shifts to the left from D_1 to D_2 by 30 percent, which is the distance between Q_0 and Q_4 .
+For supply curve S_1 , the price drops from p_0 to p_1 , a change of less than 30 percent.
+For a steeper supply curve S_2 , the price decreases to p_2 , a larger decrease, yet still smaller than 30 percent.
 Accordingly, the equilibrium quantity changes less than 30 percent as well.

-- 4.2 The increased use of corn for producing ethanol will shift the demand curve for corn to the right.
-This increases the price of corn overall, reducing the consumption of corn as food. - 4.3 The equilibrium price is that price where demand equals supply:
+- 4.3 The increased use of corn for producing ethanol will shift the demand curve for corn to the right.
+This increases the price of corn overall, reducing the consumption of corn as food. - 4.4 The equilibrium price is that price where quantity demanded equals quantity supplied: